All for Love (New Edition album): Background and Brown's Departure

 While most of the members were comfortable with the group's direction, Bobby Brown was becoming increasingly discontent and unappreciative with its bubblegum pop image.
 Brown was also agitated at having not been more prominently featured as a lead vocalist on the album.
 Vincent Brantley, the album's main producer, had originally sought to give Brown more solo spots.
 However, MCA balked at this idea — insisting that Ralph Tresvant continue to be used on principal vocals.
-During a national tour in Oakland, California to promote the album, Brown often cut in on Tresvant's leads, performing more raunchily onstage, compared to his band mates.
+During a national tour in Oakland, California to promote the album, Brown often cut in on Tresvant's leads, performing more raunchily onstage, compared to his bandmates.
 Also, Brown angered the group's management by disrespectfully throwing his mike in the air and being ungrateful when not getting his way onstage.
-Growing tension between Brown and his band mates eventually reached a standoff, which contributed to his being terminated from the group in December 1985.
+Growing tension between Brown and his bandmates eventually reached a standoff, which contributed to his being terminated from the group in December 1985.
 Following Brown's departure, New Edition would continue to promote All for Love as a quartet.